jiawen3131/Fact-Checking/README.md

 Hence, in this project, we seek to improve both the ***retrieval of evidences*** and the ***accuracy of predictions*** with the BERT-LSTM model.

 ## Claims
 A local test dataset was manually created consisting of 100 claims.
 The dataset is evenly distributed, with 55 True claims and 45 False claims.
+The claims data can be found [here](https://github.com/jiawen3131/Fact-Checking/tree/main/SG_Claims%20Data)

 ## Webscraper
 The original webscraper used to retrieved relevant evidences given a claim is by using ***Google's crawler***.
 An example of the evidence snippets retrieved are as shown in the table below.